JHPrk/my_linux_shell/README.md

 - !! : Execute last commands executed

 # Debug Modes
-- To investigate flow of the codes, you set constant variable at line 14, DEBUG_MODE to 1 and run
+- To investigate flow of the codes, you set constant variable at line 14, DEBUG_MODE to 1 and run, default val : 0

 # Todo
 - Pipe instruction